• Menu

 Cenotes near Coba

 The cenotes are another great reason to visit Coba.
-Of course, each cenote is its own special snowflake, I understand coming to a small town to visit a cenote isn’t a big deal.
+Of course, each cenote is its special snowflake.
+I understand that visiting a cenote in a small town isn’t a big deal.
 However, if you’re into high diving, I suggest taking a look into Cenote Tankach-Ha, (one of the best cenotes in the Yucatan) where there is a high diving platform available for the ones seeking a bit of adrenaline.
 The enclosed cenote gives a far different feel to the plethora of open and semi-open cenotes sprinkled around the Yucatán, so I find these cenotes extra special.
 They are a bit mysterious and creepy but in a very intriguing way.
 The water is a deep shade of blue and magnificently refreshing.
 I felt like I had been reborn after taking a dip.

 Also, be sure to check out Punta Laguna if you want to spot some spider monkeys and howler monkeys.
-Taking a walk in the jungle is a must-do if you’re a nature lover.
+Walking in the jungle is a must-do if you’re a nature lover.

 Río Lagartos